jmichault/rf_gpio-dok/en/index.md

 	 	 ID: B1-20 means that the ID of the remote control is in bits 1 to 20  ( bit 1 = first bit delivered
  	  	 CMD: B21-21 means The command transmitted   (  ON / OFF  )   is located in ILO 21.
  	  	 Change: B22-24 means that the number of the operated Jack is located at the bits 22 to 24.
- 	 Be acknowledged by Domomoticz, the name of the field must be in the renowned list  ( See sensilos.txt ).
-However, we can put what we want, simply the field will be ignored by Domomoticz.
+ 	 Be acknowledged by   _domoticz_, the field name must be in the recognized list   (  See sensulos.txt  ).
+However, we can put what we want, simply the field will be ignored by   _domoticz_.
-	There are several bit suites, for example: CMD: B17-17: B15-15: B16-16 Concatenate Bits 17 and 16 in that order.
+ 	 There are several bit suites, for example: CMD: B17-17: B15-15: B16-16 Concatenate The Bits 17 and 16 in that order.
 	The value of certain bits can be tested, for example: CST2: B43-48 = 1 will confirm that the bits 43 48 contain the value 1 (in reception, and influence These pieces in distribution, CST2: B43-48!
 1 Confirm that the bits 438 do not contain the value 1 (hexadecimal) in reception.
 	 We can declare BCD-coded fields   (  Decimal coding binary  ) : Put B instead of b.
 Example: Temp: B12-15: B16-19: B20-23 declares a temperature field whose first number is to the bits 12-15, the second to the bits 16 to 20 and the third at the bits 21 to 23.
  	 Field finishing with  " -Inv " is a special field that will take the inverse  ( complement to one )  of its homonyst field in the show.